-John’s angle on this is that it causes you to drop your guard and assume the case is going to settle early.
-I actually don’t think many good personal injury lawyers drop their guard in this situation and, to the extent that they do, they have the make-up speed to get the case back on track.
+John’s angle on this is that it causes you to drop your guard and assume the case will settle early.
+I don’t think many good personal injury lawyers drop their guard in this situation and, if they do, they have the make-up speed to get the case back on track.
 The best plaintiffs’ advocates load before firing – your case should be ready to go when you file the lawsuit, anyway.
-So, maybe you take a few late deps but it all should work out the way it would have before the bait and switch.
+So, maybe you take a few late drops but it all should work out the way it would have before the bait and switch.

-But I think some of the best personal injury lawyers do get tripped up by this tactic in a different way.
+But I think some of the best personal injury lawyers get tripped up by this tactic differently.
 The lawyer goes back to the client and says, “If we could get X, that would be a great value for this case.
 Would you be willing to accept X?
-Client agrees to X. So the lawyer demands X + 50%.
+The client agrees to X. So the lawyer demands X + 50%.
 The defendant does nothing with the offer and the case proceeds.
 The lawyer realizes the whole thing was a ruse and gets back to the business of getting the case ready for trial.

 All of this has happened to me.
 More than once.
-No lawyer handling serious injury cases has not fallen for this if for no other reason than the client wants to resolve the case and wants to make the “realistic” demand in spite of the lawyer’s reservations.
+No lawyer handling serious injury cases has not fallen for this if for no other reason than the client wants to resolve the case and wants to make the “realistic” demand despite the lawyer’s reservations.
 How do you get out of this mess?
 It is never pretty.
-But if you have the client’s support, you have to hit the reset button.
+But if you have the client’s support, hit the reset button.
 This means holding your ground against the “you are unreasonable onslaught” from the adjuster and typically ends with the lawyer grabbing the client and walking out of the mediation.